Last Updated: November 18, 2022

-Block units, also called block clubs in some cities, allow neighbors to organize themselves very informally for social or action purposes.
+Block units, also called block clubs in many cities, allow neighbors to organize themselves very informally for social or action purposes.
 Sometimes the motivation might be fighting crime, keeping an eye on senior citizens or vulnerable populations, protecting children on the way to and from school and after-school activities, or dealing with real or perceived threats from commercial neighbors, speeding, or abandoned or poorly maintained houses .

 A well-functioning neighborhood association may encourage and assist the blocks within its boundaries to form block units.
 Block units complement neighborhood associations, rather than compete with them.
 Both are very helpful.